 - Related-party transactions

 - Initial construction issues

 - Acquisition price

-- the method used to appraise the project
+- Method used to appraise the project

-- the scope of work to be done
+- Scope of work to be done

-- the percentage of the total budget the rehab accounts for
+- Percentage of the total budget the rehab accounts for

-- needs assessment post-rehab
+- Needs assessment post-rehab

-- developer fee
+- Developer fee

-- the amount of cash and developer fee going to the sponsor
+- Amount of cash and developer fee going to the sponsor

-- management history
+- Management history

-- deferred maintenance issues
+- Deferred maintenance issues

-- costs that result in energy or water cost savings beyond CODE or ESDS
+- Costs that result in energy or water cost savings beyond Code or ESDS

-- projected useful life of improvements
+- Projected useful life of improvements

-- replacement reserves
+- Replacement reserves

-- the ability to repay any Seller Note or Loan
+- Ability to repay any Seller Note or Loan

-2.4.10 Changes in Total Development Costs
+2.4.9 Changes in Total Development Costs

 The intent of this policy is to encourage the communication of any unanticipated changes in project costs.
-Any cost increases must be proactively communicated and approved by the MHCF Director.
+Applicants must proactively communicate any cost increases.
+The MHCF Director must approve any cost increases above the TDC limit before closing.
 The Commission retains the right to disallow any future increased development cost.

-2.4.11 Calculation of Future Total Development Costs Limits
+2.4.10 Calculation of Future Total Development Cost Limits

-The MHCF Division intends to annually review the TDC Limits using historical internal application and cost certification data, as well as industry construction cost data.
-Based upon this review, the TDC Limits may be modified as the MHCF Division deems appropriate.
+The MHCF Division intends to review the TDC Limits at least annually, using historical internal application and cost certification data, as well as industry construction cost data.
+Based upon this review, the Division may modify TDC Limits appropriately.
+The new TDC limits may be found on the Commission's website.

-2.4.12 Other Public Funders Development Costs Limitation Initiative.
+2.4.11 Other Public Funders Development Costs Limitation Initiative

-The Commission reserves the right to incorporate development cost containment initiatives offered by other public funders, such as the Department of Commerce or the City of Seattle, into its analysis of TDC limit waiver requests and future adjustments to its TDC Limits and cost-containment policies.
+The Commission reserves the right to incorporate development cost containment initiatives offered by other public funders, such as the Department of Commerce or the City of Seattle, into its analysis of TDC limit waiver requests and future adjustments to its TDC Limits and cost-containment policies

-2.4.13 Total Development Cost Limit Exemption
+2.4.12 Total Development Cost Limit Exemption